geopython/pycsw/docs/installation.rst

 .. note::
   If pycsw is installed in ``cgi-bin``, this should work as expected.
 In this case, the :ref:`tests <tests>` application must be moved to a different location to serve static HTML documents.

+Make shure, you have all the dependences from ``requirements.txt and requirements-standalone.txt``

 The Clean and Proper Way
 ^^^^^^^^^^^^^^^^^^^^^^^^